team4099/FalconAlliance/docs/getting_started.rst

 These are just a few examples to show the hierarchy of FalconAlliance code and display how in order to access specific data, there are classes and corresponding methods within those classes to retrieve said data.

 To find out more about the methods you could use to retrieve specific data, check out the following:
-   - falcon_alliance.District (for retrieving district specific data)
+   - :doc:`reference/district.rst` (for retrieving district specific data)
-   - falcon_alliance.Event (for retrieving event specific data)
+   - :doc:`reference/event.rst` (for retrieving event specific data)
-   - falcon_alliance.Team (for retrieving team specific data)
+   - :doc:`reference/team.rst` (for retrieving team specific data)

 Installation
 ------------